 “The LAGESC officers should be forced to face the full force of the law.
 If they do the crime, they should do the time.
 They should be treated like criminals, which they are in such circumstances.”

-This report was supported by The Premium Times Centre for Investigative Journalism (PTCIJ)
+This story is supported by Ripples Centre for Data and Investigative Journalism, and Premium Times Centre for Investigative Journalism (PTCIJ)